 Registering for Mobility Bus

-You must be a registered Mobility Bus user and have a valid I.D.
-Card before booking a ride.
-There are several requirements to qualify; please contact us if you have questions or would like assistance with the application process.
+You must be a registered Mobility Bus user and have a valid Mobility Identification Card before booking a ride.
+There are several requirements to qualify, please contact us if you have questions or would like assistance with the application process.
 Please read this section carefully for information on how the service works and how to apply.

 Eligibility |

-You are eligible to use the Mobility Bus if you are a resident of Ward 1 of the City of Belleville, and are a person with a disability who experiences challenges in using our fixed route transit system.
+You are eligible to use the Mobility Bus if you are a resident of the City of Belleville (Ward 1 or 2) and are a person with a disability who experiences challenges in using our fixed route transit system.
 When determining eligibility, we consider barriers that affect an individual’s ability to use our fixed route transit system.
 These factors can include, but are not limited to:

 |